Kelly leads Georgia Tech against Boston College - WTOP News

 Boston; Saturday, 2:30 p.m.
 EST

-BOTTOM LINE: Georgia Tech plays the Boston College Eagles after Miles Kelly scored 30 points in Georgia Tech’s 96-76 victory against the Syracuse Orange.
+BOTTOM LINE: Georgia Tech visits the Boston College Eagles after Miles Kelly scored 30 points in Georgia Tech’s 96-76 win against the Syracuse Orange.

 The Eagles have gone 9-6 at home.
-Boston College is sixth in the ACC at limiting opponent scoring, giving up 69.9 points while holding opponents to 44.2% shooting.
+Boston College is 2-2 in games decided by less than 4 points.

-The Yellow Jackets are 5-14 against ACC opponents.
-Georgia Tech allows 70.7 points to opponents while being outscored by 1.2 points per game.
+The Yellow Jackets have gone 5-14 against ACC opponents.
+Georgia Tech is ninth in the ACC with 23.0 defensive rebounds per game led by Deivon Smith averaging 4.4.

+The Eagles and Yellow Jackets square off Saturday for the first time in ACC play this season.

-TOP PERFORMERS: Makai Ashton-Langford is scoring 12.2 points per game and averaging 3.4 rebounds for the Eagles.
-Quinten Post is averaging 13.7 points and 5.1 rebounds over the last 10 games for Boston College.
+TOP PERFORMERS: Mason Madsen averages 1.2 made 3-pointers per game for the Eagles, scoring 5.7 points while shooting 29.5% from beyond the arc.
+Quinten Post is shooting 54.1% and averaging 13.7 points over the past 10 games for Boston College.

-Kelly averages 2.6 made 3-pointers per game for the Yellow Jackets, scoring 13.9 points while shooting 37.4% from beyond the arc.
-Javon Franklin is averaging 9.5 points and 7.3 rebounds over the last 10 games for Georgia Tech.
+Javon Franklin is averaging 9.4 points, 7.2 rebounds and 1.6 blocks for the Yellow Jackets.
+Kelly is averaging 14.1 points over the last 10 games for Georgia Tech.

 LAST 10 GAMES: Eagles: 6-4, averaging 67.3 points, 30.0 rebounds, 14.8 assists, 6.7 steals and 3.7 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 70.3 points per game.